dead-claudia/mithril-helpers/README.md

 - `state.view(vnode)` - This is the `view` you use in your component.

 - `state.onbeforeupdate(vnode, old)` - This is the `onbeforeupdate` you use in your component.
-If you need to override this (say, in a subclass), you'll need to call the original `onbeforeupdate` with the arguments.
+If you need to override this (say, in a subclass), you'll need to call the original `onbeforeupdate` with the arguments to cancel any existing redraw.
 (It always returns `true`)

 When you call `state.redraw(vnode)`, when it redraws, it also invokes a few of Mithril's lifecycle methods: